 Fellow marketers, we’ve spent our fair share of time mulling over research about Millennials – what they eat, what they drink, how they engage, how they spend their money and time.
 As Millennials age up (the oldest Millennials have reached midlife), it becomes equally important to find out how Millennials are doing with the adulting thing, and that means family.

 In this post, we look specifically at how a few important characteristics of Millennial Parents and how they use social media to make purchasing decisions.

 Who Are Millennial Moms?

-Estimated to be born between 1980 and 1995ish (we actually adjusted this date since we first explored this demographic last year, and next year, we’ll probably have to do the same thing), Millennial women are now between the ages of 26 and 41 years old.
+Estimated to be born between 1980 and 1995ish (we actually adjusted this date since we first explored this demographic in 2018), Millennial women are now between the ages of 28 and 43 years old.
 They are the kids of Baby Boomers and Gen X parents.

 More and More Millennials Are Becoming Moms

-More than 80 percent of new moms are Millennials though, according to BabyCenter.
+More than 80 percent of new moms are Millennials, according to BabyCenter.
 Approximately a quarter of America’s mothers are Millennials, and about half of Millennial women are now moms to school-age kids.
 I want to say the number falls somewhere around 10 to 12 million moms, but I can’t say for sure.
-What I can say is the percentage of mothers who are Millennials will increase over the next two decades.
-Two decades?
-Well, yeah… in part, because women are starting their families later and giving birth to kids well into their 40s.
-And the youngest Millennial women are still in their mid-20s.
+What I can say is the percentage of mothers who are Millennials will increase over the next decade and a half.
+Why so long?
+Well… in part, because women are starting their families later and giving birth to kids well into their 40s.
+And the youngest Millennial women are still in their late 20s.